kylepxiao/AdventumRL/Grammar_Demo/ReadMe.md

 Currently, MineQuest includes two prebuilt agents, a TabQAgent (`TabQAgent.py`) and a DqnAgent (`DQNAgent.py` ), which can be run on missions.
 These agents can be modified, and additional agents can be created by referencing files in the `Grammar_Demo/models` folder.
 The `Agent.py` superclass provides guidelines for methods a new agent might potentially need.

+The DqnAgent is designed to work on both CPU and GPU, but the trained models that come with MineQuest are set to work with a GPU specifically.

 ### Grammar

 MineQuest supports the following logical relations.
 Additional grammatical constructs can be defined by the player in the quest_grammar.json file.
 Triggers, facts observable by the general state space, can also be defined.